 Remember, although CVs are presented in a chronological format, their purpose is not to simply explain what you’ve achieved in your career.
 The objective is to convince the reader why you are the perfect person for a particular executive opportunity.
 At this level, that means you have to identify and validate your USP – and articulate it in a unique and compelling way.

-City CV offers The Works – an end-to-end solution to drive your executive career forward.
+City CV offers The Works – an end-to-end solution to drive your Board career forward.
+If you would like to discuss The Works or any of our Non -Executive Packages call us on 020 7100 6656 or email us.